 - They can be worn overnight and for up to 12 hours without needing to change them.
 This means you won’t need to wake in the night or at all during your period!

-- Menstrual cup users report pain-free periods thanks to their menstrual cups because they do not absorb vaginal fluids like tampons do which can dry out the vagina.
+- Menstrual cup users report pain-free periods thanks to their menstrual cups because they do not absorb all fluids like tampons do which can dry out the intimate area.

 - Some people find the idea of touching their menstrual fluid unappealing or disgusting, but this is just one way that reusable menstrual cups are more hygienic than disposable tampon use.
 You just need to empty the contents into the toilet, then wipe clean with toilet paper and reinsert.